Ilias Vouras: U.S.D. Arezzo

 In 2006, Ilias Vouras started his career in Arezzo.
 He stayed for 6 months without any appearance.
 In December 2006, Arezzo decided to terminate his contract.
 He played 3 games for their Primavera squad.

 A.O.
 Kerkyra

 In January 2007, Kerkyra signed him as a free agent and used him in 2 matches until 2009.

 Kozani

 Kozani bought him from Kerkyra in 2009.
 He managed to play in 59 games, having a good appearance.

 Niki Volos

 His good performances attracted Niki Volos and he immediately gained his position in the first team.
 In two seasons, he played 59 games.
 The 2012-2013 season, he was considered one of the top goalkeepers of Football League (Second Division).

-A.E.K.
+AEK Athens

-In the summer of 2013, A.E.K. decided to buy Ilias Vouras from Niki Volos.
-He signed a contract for four years, stating: "I am very happy that I belong to the family of A.E.K..
+In the summer of 2013, AEK Athens decided to buy Ilias Vouras from Niki Volos.
+He signed a contract for four years, stating: "I am very happy that I belong to the family of AEK.
 I came to a great club among people who will make A.E.K. starring again".